DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/OutputFormats/jQuery/description.md

-Our HtmlEditor supports the HTML and Markdown output formats.
+Our HtmlEditor outputs the markup in HTML and Markdown formats.
 To specify the format, use the [valueType] property.
 If you use Markdown, link the <a href="https://www.npmjs.com/package/turndown" target="_blank" rel="noopener">turndown</a> and <a href="https://www.npmjs.com/package/showdown" target="_blank" rel="noopener">showdown</a> libraries before the DevExtreme scripts.

 The HtmlEditor stores the markup in the [value] property.
 In this demo, the value is displayed under the HtmlEditor.
 You can use the Html and Markdown buttons to switch between output formats.